SolaceLabs/pubsubplus-cf-dev/README.md

 ~~~~
 solace_deploy.sh -s 6000 -p solace1 -t ~/solace-messaging-cf-dev/cf-solace-messaging-deployment/operations/example-vars-files/certs.yml -n
 ~~~~

- - On Windows:

-TODO: FIX THIS, no manual steps..

-To deploy on windows you will need to modify the deploy script (solace_deploy.sh) in bin/dev in the bosh command to use the windows operations file, and change the domains to local.pcfdev.io.
-More details on this in the [operations](operations) directory.
-Once this script has been modified, you can use it to deploy on windows with a separate PCF-Dev VM, or just run the bosh deploy command directly.

 _The current deployment can be updated by simply rerunning the deployment script._